vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

-Missionary with the deliberate object of breaking caste and in the following two years (1891-92) this suit of the Orthodox party against these 42 gentlemen in the Court of Shree Shankaracharya was the principle sub- ject of heated public controversy.
-The Reformers con- gratulated themselves on having an ally in Mr. Trlak whose resourceful Sanskrit scholarship stood them in good stead and helped them in getting very light punish- ment from the religious tribunal.
-It is noteworthy that Ranade thought it in no way humiliating to submit to the decision of the Court and for this conduct he was severely criticised by both the Orthodox and the Re- form parties (the latter included some of his own ardent followers).
-Mr. Tilak justified the taking of Pray ash- chitia, and said that in such matters it is the duty of us all to be actuated by a spirit of compromise.
-He said ** There is considerable resemblance between our diffi- culties in the Political field and those in the Social one J
+Missionary with the deliberate object of breaking caste and in the following two years (1891-92) this suit of the Orthodox party against these 42 gentlemen in the Court of Shree Shankaracharya was the principle sub###ject of heated public controversy.
+The Reformers con###gratulated themselves on having an ally in Mr. Trlak whose resourceful Sanskrit scholarship stood them in good stead and helped them in getting very light punish###ment from the religious tribunal.
+It is noteworthy that Ranade thought it in no way humiliating to submit to the decision of the Court and for this conduct he was severely criticised by both the Orthodox and the Re###form parties (the latter included some of his own ardent followers).
+Mr. Tilak justified the taking of Pray ash###chitia, and said that in such matters it is the duty of us all to be actuated by a spirit of compromise.
+He said ** There is considerable resemblance between our diffi###culties in the Political field and those in the Social one J